O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - Requires an admin policy account.

 **6. MsgAddBlockHeader**
-- Adds a block header to the store, based on majority voting by observers.
+- Adds a block header to the store based on majority voting by observers.

 ### Security Model